 Can You Swim With Tape in Extensions

 Yes, it is possible to swim with tape in extensions as long as caution is taken by protecting them from soaking in chlorine and saltwater.
-Tape in extensions is a popular hair extension option for those in need of extra length, volume, or dimension.
+Tape-in extensions are a popular hair extension option for those needing extra length, volume, or dimension.

-However, their maintenance and care can be a bit tricky- especially when it comes to washing and swimming.
-While some types of extensions are not suitable for water immersion, tape in extensions can withstand it as long as a few safety measures are taken.
+However, their maintenance and care can be tricky- especially regarding washing and swimming.
+While some types of extensions are unsuitable for water immersion, tape-in extensions can withstand them as long as a few safety measures are taken.

 Understanding Tape In Extensions